 Admiral's Cup 1979 |

 Police Car proved to be everything Cantwell could have wanted - the wind in Melbourne for the Australian Admiral's Cup trials gave the yacht the opportunity to extend herself, particularly in anything over 20 knots downwind.
 She won the trials and qualified for the Australian team, alongside Gerald Lambert's Impetuous and Syd Fischer's Ragamuffin.
-Police Car then went to Poole for the 1979 Two Ton Cup, held a month before the Admiral's Cup in Cowes, where she found the conditions to be an anathema - the light and shifting winds for that regatta were far from her forte.
+Police Car then went to Poole for the 1979 Two Ton Cup, held a month before the Admiral's Cup in Cowes, where she found the conditions to be an anathema - the light and shifting winds for that regatta were far from her forte and she finished fourth.
 As with many of the other Two Tonners in Poole, Police Car had optimised her rating for the Admiral's Cup and so gave away about half a foot of rating in the series.

 Police Car with her spinnaker quickly reset after rounding a gybe mark during the 1979 Two Ton Cup in Poole (photo J Humphris | Facebook) |